slavikyd/node_js_course_project/README.md

 Educational project for backend JS course and research purposes of JS Web-video-streaming capabilites, with further comparison to Python and C++ web streaming.

+## API Documentation

+Interactive API docs are available at [http://localhost:PORT/api-docs](http://localhost:PORT/api-docs) (replace PORT with your running server port).

+You can also view the OpenAPI specification file: `openapi.yaml`.

 ### OpenApi description
 ```
 openapi: 3.1.1